 As settlers moved west into the wilds of the American frontier, criminals and outlaws like the Harpe Brothers did too, wreaking havoc along the way.
 Micajah and Wiley Harpe raped, robbed, and killed their way through Mississippi, Tennessee, Kentucky, and Illinois during the late 18th century.
 Big and Little Harpe, as they were later known, were America's first recorded serial killers, carrying out brutal acts that made fellow criminals cringe.

-"Many years ago, two men, named Harpe, appeared in Kentucky, spreading death and terror wherever they went.
-Little else was known of them but that they passed for brothers, and came from the borders of Virginia."
+Many years ago, two men, named Harpe, appeared in Kentucky, spreading death and terror wherever they went.
+Little else was known of them but that they passed for brothers, and came from the borders of Virginia.

-This was where his nickname came from and, while Wiley Harpe was smaller, he was no less dangerous.
-As "Little" Harpe, Wiley was "very meager in his face, has short black hair, but not quite so curly as his brother’s, he looks older, though is really younger."
+"Little" Harpe was described in a warrant issued by the Kentucky governor as "very meager in his face, has short black hair, but not quite so curly as his brother’s, he looks older, though is really younger."